 Check out my other article on: Squatting In Basketball Shoes: Should You Do It?

 Which is Better for Lifting: Vans or Converse?

-This is a tricky one, but my vote would have to go for Converse.
-I know that some lifters don’t like chucks and some lifters make fun of Vans while others hate both brands equally, but for me, there are reasons for Converse being superior to Vans when it comes to lifting.
+This is tricky, but my vote would have to go for Converse.
+I know that some lifters don’t like Chucks and some lifters make fun of Vans, while others hate both brands equally.
+But for me, there are reasons for Converse being superior to Vans when it comes to lifting.